budak07/Design-and-Implementation-of-Thumb2-Processor/README.md

 2.  **Instruction Decode (ID)**: Decodes the fetched instruction, reads operands from the Register File, and generates control signals.
 3.  **Execute (EX)**: Performs the operation specified by the instruction using the ALU and writes the result back to the Register File or memory.

-The overall datapath of the processor is illustrated below.

-*(To display this image in your README, save Figure 15 from your report as a PNG or JPG file and place it in your repository.
-Then, update the path below.)*

 ## 🔬 Verification and Simulation